niaid/cloudwatcher/docs/API_usage.md

 ### `MetricWatcher` presets

-As you can see there are multiple arguments that can be passed to the `MetricWatcher` constructor.
-In order to improve the UX when using `MetricWatcher`.
-The `cloudwatcher` package provides a few presets that can be used to query the data reported by `CloudWatchAgent` within certain systems.
+As you can see there are multiple arguments that can be passed to `MetricWatcher` constructor.
+In order to improve the UX when using `MetricWatcher` `cloudwatcher` package provides a few presets that can be used to query the data reported by `CloudWatchAgent` within certain systems.
 Additionally, custom presets can be defined by the user and used in the same way.

 Presets are JSON-formatted files that provide parameter bundles for `MetricWatcher` initialization.